Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

+Let $\F_t$ be the movie of Figure~\ref{fig:boundaryfusion1}.
 That is, let $\F_t$ be a standard fibration on $B^3$ for $t>1/2$.
 One leaf of $\F_{1/2}$ is a wedge of two disks along a boundary point.
-For $t<1/2$, $\F_{t}$ has two half-cone singularities of opposite index.

-$\F_t$ has a singularity chart containing a birth of two type II half-cones, of opposite index.
+For $t<1/2$, $\F_{t}$ has two half-cone singularities of opposite index. $\F_t$ has a singularity chart containing a birth of two type II half-cones, of opposite index.

-We call $\F_t$ the first boundary fusion movie (or boundary fusion movie 1).
+We call $\F_t$ the {\emph{first boundary fusion movie}} (or boundary fusion movie 1).

-Let $\bar{h}:Z^4\to I$ be given by $\bar{h}(t)=h(1-t)$.
+Let $\bar{h}:Z^4\to I$ be given by $\bar{h}(z)=1-h(z)$.
 Let $\G_t=\F_{1-t}$.
 With respect to $\bar{h}$, $\G_t$ has a singularity chart containing a death of two type I half-cones, of opposite index.

-We call $\G_t$ the first boundary compression movie (or boundary compression movie 1).
+We call $\G_t$ the {\emph{first boundary compression movie}} (or boundary compression movie 1).

 \end{move}

 \begin{move}[Boundary fusion/compression movie 2] Let $Z^4\cong B^4$ and $h:Z^4\to I$ so that $h^{-1}(1)=B^3$, $h^{-1}(0)\cong S^1\times D^2$, and $h$ has one critical point.
 Say the critical value is $1/2$.